|Student Learning Outcomes -|

 |The student will be able to: |

-- demonstrate poise in performing for others.
+- Demonstrate poise in performance.

 |Special Facilities and/or Equipment - |